Criminal Cases Review Commission (New Zealand): High profile miscarriages of justice

 Teina Pora spent 20 years in prison for a murder he did not commit, before his conviction was overturned.
-A more recent case is that of Alan Hall.
+Another case is that of Alan Hall.
 It took 36 years, 19 of them spent in prison, before the Supreme Court of New Zealand acknowledged a substantial miscarriage of justice had occurred and overturned his conviction on 8 June 2022.
-Both Teina Pora and Alan Hall were subsequently diagnosed with autism which made them vulnerable to manipulation when interrogated by police.
+Both Teina Pora and Alan Hall were subsequently diagnosed with autism, which made them vulnerable to manipulation when interrogated by police.

+A more recent case where a miscarriage of justice was declared involved the convictions of Gail Maney and Stephen Stone, who were convicted of murdering Dean Fuller-Sandys.
+Stone was also convicted of killing Leah Stephens five days later.
+With no forensic evidence, the convictions were based on the testimony of four people, two of whom subsequently recanted, saying they were pressured by police to claim they were witnesses.

 Another possible case includes Shaun Allen, who was convicted of growing cannabis on his farm and has been battling for 29 years to clear his name.
 His farm was confiscated and he spent 18 months in prison.
-Others likely to make an application include Mark Lundy and Scott Watson both of whom have protested their innocence despite spending years in prison.
+Others likely to make an application include Mark Lundy and Scott Watson, both of whom have protested their innocence despite spending years in prison.

-The need for a Commission also stems from concerns about the lack of independence of the previous review process, the length of time it takes for investigations to be conducted, the reluctance of appeal courts to overturn convictions and the poor quality of investigations into miscarriages of justice.
-Former Justice Minister, Andrew Little, was instrumental in establishing the CCRC.
-In February 2020, he announced it would be established in Hamilton, adding that: "we've have some significant cases where there have been miscarriages of justice and it has taken a long time for that to be detected, for things to be put right, and ultimately for justice to be done".
+The Commission has said that the need for its work also stems from concerns about the lack of independence of the previous review process, the length of time it takes for investigations to be conducted, the reluctance of appeal courts to overturn convictions and the poor quality of investigations into miscarriages of justice.